daffaalex22/jobdir/README.md

 Try hitting `GET https://job-directory-n9ak.onrender.com/jobs`.
 Or check the following documentation to see the accessible routes.

 ## For Employer
+The Live Preview is deployed using a free service (https://render.com and https://app.planetscale.com/) so sometimes the app is down and need restart.
 If you have trouble accessing or evaluating this personal project of mine, kindly contact me at ✉️: daffaalexander.work@gmail.com, CC: daffaalex22@gmail.com